robinjud/shopping-list-react-node/README.md

 # User Stories

+AS A distracted person
+I WANT TO keep track of my essential items a purchase list SO THAT I can save time.

 As a new user, with a busy schedule, it is important for me to have a reliable shopping list to remind me of the items needed for my personal and household use, so I can focus on other important errands.

 As a very distracted person the need for a purchase list is important, so I do not forget essential items and do not waste more time later.